-CULT-2300 Introduction to Material Culture 3 LASC Credits
+CULT-2300 Introduction to Material Culture

-This course provides an introduction to the world of objects and images, examining the roles they play in human society, and how they constitute ideological, aesthetic and social expression.
+This course introduces the world of objects and images, examining the roles they play in human society, and how they constitute ideological, aesthetic and social expression.

-CULT-3009 Art, Crisis and Action 3 LASC Credits Prerequisite: FNDN-1800 (Writing Requirement)
+CULT-3009 Art, Crisis and Action

 This lecture/seminar course will focus on theories of crisis, emergence, possibility, rupture and aesthetics; the political economy of artistic production since 1971; and artistic modes of response and alternative-building in the face of crises.